Illustration: Medevac Frontline with the doctors of Gjakova Hospital (red) and the Fire & Rescue Services of the Municipality of Gjakova

-Following MFL's successful programme of training in Mass Casualty Management and Advanced Life Support to the Emergency Services of Gjakova in 2024, an MFL team is returning in the Spring 2026 to mentor new doctors and nurses whilst undertaking complex inter-hospital critical transfers.
+Following MFL's successful programme of training in Mass Casualty Management and Advanced Life Support to the Emergency Services of Gjakova in 2024, an MFL team is returning in 2026 to mentor 3 new doctors and 8 ICU nurses in Gjakova Hospital Emergency Department whilst undertaking complex inter-hospital critical transfers.

 Ayman Othman, Lead Paramedic with Syrian Relief & Development.